AgentMC/Sao19/Translate/En/Part9.md

 From that voice, age and race could not be estimated.
 However, there was something that can be certainly felt.

-"You bastard...... man!
+"You bastard...... male!
 You’re not a dark arts master!"

 When Isukan shouted, the kidnapper leaked a strange laughter.

 "There are men among the Human World clerics, aren’t they?
 Then, can’t a man be a dark arts master?"

-"...No, that poison sword, it has a familiar look......Bastard, you are that dick from the assassins guild!"
+"...No, that poisonous blade, it has a familiar look......Bastard, you are that dick from the assassins guild!"

 "Sword, what about it......
 Such a sword, anyone can use it, no?
 Maybe I’m a fist fighter you threw out of the team......?"